mwolson/resume/markdown/resume.md

     * Configured CloudFlare as a CDN.

 Resume Repo
 :   Created a [GitHub Repo](https://github.com/mwolson/resume) to publish [my Resume](https://mwolson.github.io/resume/) to HTML and PDF using Markdown as a source format.
 This was adapted from a different existing project.
-Key adapations:
+Key adaptations:

     * Improved Makefile to run docker-compose with a list of formats to build.
     * Added GitHub Actions pipeline to build and publish to GitHub Pages.